 Definition of Invasive Plants

-The Inventory categorizes “invasive non-native plants that threaten wildlands” according to the definitions below.
+Cal-IPC defines invasive plants as: plants that are not native to an environment, and once introduced, they establish, quickly reproduce and spread, and cause harm to the environment, economy, or human health.
+The Inventory categorizes these plants according to the definitions below.
 Plants were evaluated only if they invade California wildlands with native habitat values.
 The Inventory does not include plants found solely in areas of human-caused disturbance such as roadsides and cultivated agricultural fields.

 - Wildlands are public and private lands that support native ecosystems, including some working landscapes such as grazed rangeland and active timberland.